By Pete Cataldo

 You are the hero in your own role playing video game.

-The phone should be a teammate, the NPC sidekick that assists you along the way.
+The phone should be a teammate, the sidekick that assists you along the way.

 This is all about maximizing your time so you can really build more meaning and fulfillment into your life.